timdiels/chicken_turtle_project/docs/user_documentation.rst

 Project invariants
 ------------------

-Having run `ct-project` once, you will never have to call it again.
+Having run `ct-mkproject` once, you will never have to call it again.
 It will have installed a git pre-commit hook that ensures the project state is up to date and valid at each commit.

 This ensures that for all of your (future) commits:

 - there are no errors in the documentation (i.e. sphinx-build encounters no errors or warnings)
-- there is a LICENSE.txt, a README file, ...
+- there is a `LICENSE.txt`, a README file, ...
 - the version is up to date across the project

-Further, it is guaranteed that any release commit can be checked out and having run ct-mkvenv, all tests will succeed.
-This also holds for non-release commits with no editable requirements.
-(editable requirements cannot be pinned in requirements.txt, so when you later revisit such a commit, the editable requirement may have changed (e.g. an amended commit)).
+Further, it is guaranteed that any release commit can be checked out and having run `ct-mkvenv`, all tests will succeed.
+This also holds for non-release commits with no editable requirements.  (editable requirements cannot be pinned in `requirements.txt`, so when you later revisit such a commit, the editable requirement may have changed (e.g. an amended commit)).

 Managing dependencies